 My mom loves her 3-in-1 commode.
-Around 22 months ago, after hip surgery my mom used one both at the bedside, and then after that, over our actual toilet.
-It’s easy to put up in a room, or over a toilet, and just as quick to remove.
-But there are other bedside commodes which are also great options for different situations and needs.
+Around 22 months ago, after hip surgery my mom used it both at the bedside, and then after that, over our actual toilet.
+It’s easy to put up in a room, or over a toilet, and just as quick to remove, but her 3-in-1 commode does not allow for transfer onto the commode from the side, and so is not adapted for certain individuals needs.

 What is a 3 in 1 commode ?

 The 3 in 1 commode is a type of static bedside commode, also known as an All-in-One bedside commode, which is extremely versatile and can be used to perform 3 distinct functions –